-When I discover a tip or a trick that will save you time and money, I have to share!
-From Food Storage to Cleaning, check out my Busy Wife approved 35 Kitchen Hacks that you will use over and over again!
+There is no reason to spend more time in the kitchen when you don’t have to.
+So, when I discover a tip or a trick that will save you time and money, I have to share!
+Stop doing things the traditional ways and check out these tips and tricks.
+From food storage to cleaning, my Busy Wife approved 35 Kitchen Hacks are time savers that you will use over and over again

 1. Keep Hard Cheese Fresh – Before you store your hard cheeses in the fridge, rub the wedge with butter or spray it with non- stick cooking spray and then wrap it in plastic wrap.
 The oil will create a protective layer that will prevent it from drying out.